Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Introduction

-Multimodal Large Language Models (MLLMs) leverage a deep-fusion architecture to process interleaved inputs~\cite{liu2024visual, liu2024improved, li2024llava}, which makes them natural candidates to power PCR task.
-However, directly applying these foundational MLLMs to PCR presents severe, often-overlooked challenges.
-First, a Task Mismatch: MLLMs are optimized for generation, not the contrastive, metric-learning required for retrieval~\cite{jiang2024e5}.
-While recent studies on natural images have bridged this gap~\cite{jiang2024e5, jiangvlm2vec, liu2025lamra}, they fail to address the second challenge: Domain Mismatch.
-General MLLMs are trained on natural images and cannot interpret domain-specific pathology features, such as subtle morphological variations or staining artifacts~\cite{shen2022randstainna}.
-Furthermore, the PCR task highlights a critical gap: no benchmark currently exists to evaluate it.
-Existing datasets are not equipped for the compositional queries (e.g., multi-image, mixed-modality) that PCR demands.
-Without such a benchmark, measuring a model's capability in these tasks remains impossible.
+A natural intuition to overcome this architectural mismatch is Multimodal Large Language Models (MLLMs), whose deep-fusion architectures natively process interleaved inputs~\cite{liu2024visual}.
+However, directly applying MLLMs to PCR presents some challenges.
+First, \textbf{Task Mismatch}: MLLM's latent spaces are optimized for generation, lacking the discriminative metric space required for retrieval~\cite{jiang2024e5}.
+Our empirical evaluations reveal that even state-of-the-art pathology MLLMs (e.g., PathoR1~\cite{zhang2025patho}) perform poorly on PCR tasks.
+Furthermore, general MLLMs adapted for retrieval suffer from \textbf{Domain Mismatch}, as they cannot interpret pathology features like subtle cellular morphology or staining artifacts~\cite{shen2022randstainna}.
+To solve these challenges, we propose HOMIE framework.
+Crucially, HOMIE is not a monolithic model, but a \textbf{model-agnostic, systematic adaptation framework} designed to transform any generative MLLM into a specialized pathology retrieval expert capable of generating a unified multi-modal embedding.

-To solve these challenges, we propose HOMIE, a systematic framework for transforming an MLLM into a specialized pathology retrieval expert.
-Our framework resolve the dual mismatch problems.
-First, to solve the task mismatch, we employ a text-only pre-training stage that adapts the LLM for the retrieval task.
-Second, to solve the domain mismatch, we introduce a pathology-specific tuning stage.
-This stage addresses the domain gap by preserving native image resolutions, applying targeted stain augmentation, and implementing a progressive pathology knowledge curriculum training.
-Finally, we introduce the Pathology Composed Retrieval Benchmark.
-This is the a benchmark designed to assess omni-modal embeddings in pathology.
-It introduces the composed retrieval tasks (e.g., multi-image and mixed-modality queries), enabling the robust quantification of these new tasks and driving future progress.
+HOMIE systematically resolves all three aforementioned mismatches.
+First, by leveraging an MLLM backbone, HOMIE inherently overcomes the \textbf{Architectural Mismatch}.
+To resolve the remaining barriers, we employ a two-stage process.
+A text-only retrieval-adaptation stage forces the generative LLM to learn a discriminative metric space, directly solving the \textbf{Task Mismatch}.
+Subsequently, a pathology-specific tuning stage addresses the \textbf{Domain Mismatch} by implementing dynamic native-resolution processing, targeted stain augmentation, and a progressive knowledge curriculum.
+To evaluate this, we also introduce the first PCR Benchmark, enabling quantification of these new tasks.